coderholic/pyradio/windows.md

 #### Fresh python installation?

-If you have just installed **Pyhon**, you will probably end up with the following message and the installation script will terminate.
+If you have just installed **Python**, you will probably end up with the following message and the installation script will terminate.

 ```